 Julie Wright, Seminar facilitator and Certified Braillist

-Adam Grishman, Rental Coordinator and Retreat Staff
+Adam Grishman, Rental Coordinator, IT Manager and Volunteer Coordinator

 …and many dedicated volunteers make the park run smoothly!